 Since we've lost the certainty of progress, the glee with which we approach test tube additives has waned.
 Nowadays, we are anxious and worried about E numbers, or any food denoted by numbers and letters.
-Tricky really, because even thoroughly natural' ingredients auch as crushed beetles or Oxygen have been given E numbers (Cochineal E120 (i) and E 948).
+Tricky really, because even thoroughly hatural' ingredients auch as crushed beetles or Oxygen have been given E numbers (Cochineal E120 (i) and E 948).
 Once you start eating science, it's hard to stop.
 Still popular though are foil wrapped crisps and intensely coloured party food.
 We do still eat robot.
 But where once such vivid future-fare was widespread and aspirational, now it is relegated to playful parties and kiddy and aspirational, now it is relegated to playful parties and kiddy and sunshine stuff, but also include a tiny smattering of salts and minerals (famously junk from exploding stars).
 Mutrition is all about reusing and building upon basic materials and energies and that is an approach we can keep in mind when imagining psychonutrition.
 What are the materials and energies which the psychonutrition.
-What are the materials and energies which the psyche (personal or collective) is constructed from or motivated by?
-Are there some easily spotted cultural nutritions that connect with particular forms of becoming?
-Reinforcing this link between with particular forms of becoming?
-Reinforcing this link between shelves to suggest some cultural nutritions.
+What are the materials and energies which the psychonutrition.
+What are the materials and energies which the psychonutrition collective) is constructed from or motivated by?
+Are there some easily spotted cultural nutritions that connect the external and internal, we can look at what is currently on the shelves to suggest some cultural nutritions.
 For instance, it's shelves to suggest some cultural nutritions.
-For instance, it's incurrent and internal, we can look at what is currently on the oundishment.
-Both give us some interesting hints of where else nourishment and psychonutrients.
+For instance, it's shelves to suggest some cultural nutritions.
+For instance, it's nourishment.
+Both give us some interesting hints of where else nourishment.
+Both give us some interesting hints of where else to look to understand psychonutrients.